Artificial-Sweetener/TorchLanc/readme.md

 TorchLanc converts your pixels into **linear light** before resampling, then brings them back to sRGB afterward.
 It’s like stepping into clean daylight to do your work, then returning to the gallery with your colors intact: bright, true, and vibrant.

+If that sounds too extra for you, you can also get **FFmpeg/Pillow parity**.
+Just set `color_space="srgb"` to resample directly in sRGB; that skips the linearization step.

 ### **GPU Acceleration**

 A CPU is like a **skilled soloist**; precise, flexible, able to improvise through complex logic one note at a time.